Chart Color Schemes

 Old Bar has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Key projects include Emerald Fields, Old Bar Growth Areas, Old Bar Multi Dwelling Housing, and Precinct 3 Concept Plan - Old Bar.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified nine projects likely impacting the area.
+Notable ones are Emerald Fields, Old Bar Growth Areas, Old Bar Multi Dwelling Housing, and Precinct 3 Concept Plan - Old Bar.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.